-These types of token are those that operate much like a typical cryptocurrency.
+These types of tokens are those that operate much like a typical cryptocurrency.
 It’s what everyone tends to think of when they think of cryptocurrencies in general (and aren’t thinking of bitcoin in particular).

 Utility tokens are often distributed to investors after an ICO has completed its run.
-A startup company will first make the tokens and then sell or distribute them according to a predetermined distribution plan.
+A startup company will make the tokens and then sell or distribute them according to a predetermined distribution plan.

 These tokens can be used for an entire host of use cases, depending on the type of ecosystem that they are being implemented on.
-Some examples are the granting of right-of-use to a particular network, assisting toward building internal economies within a system, voting rights, and even stake ownership.
+Some examples are granting right-of-use to a particular network, assisting toward building internal economies within a system, voting rights, and even stake ownership.